Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Abstract

 \section{Abstract}

-The quantum spin liquid states as a natural ground state of the Kitaev model have led to a quest for new materials candidates hosting Kitaev physics.
-Yet, there are very few materials hosting Kitaev physics.
-Using a combination of $ab$ $initio$ and model Hamiltonian methods, we propose that \sro~belongs to this category.
+The quantum spin liquid states as a natural ground state of the Kitaev model has led to a quest for new materials candidates hosting Kitaev physics.
+Yet, there are very few material candidates in this category.
+Using a combination of $ab$ $initio$ and model Hamiltonian methods, we propose that Ruddlesden-Popper compound \sro~belongs to this category.
 With a tight-binding model and exact diagonalization approach, we show that despite substantial trigonal-like distortion, the electronic and magnetic properties of \sro~can be well described in terms of pseudo-spin = 1/2 states.
-Magnetic interactions among this pseudo-spins, estimated using the second-order perturbation method are highly bond-dependent anisotropic in nature with two particularly noticeable features, antiferromagnetic Kitaev and Dzyaloshinskii-Moriya interactions.
-The gaped spin-wave spectra of \sro~obtained with linear spin-wave theory are consistent with the underlying magnetic frustration.
-Further spectra analysis reveals a crucial role of these interactions in \sro.
-In the end, we briefly discuss the enhanced magnetic interactions in a similar material Ca$_4$RhO$_6$ and propose it be another magnetic candidate belonging to the 4$d$ class.
+Magnetic interactions among pseudo-spins, estimated using the second-order perturbation method are highly bond-dependent anisotropic in nature with two particularly noticeable features, antiferromagnetic Kitaev and Dzyaloshinskii-Moriya interactions.
+The gaped spin-wave spectra of \sro~obtained with linear spin-wave theory is consistent with the underlying magnetic frustration.
+Additional analysis of the role of individual or a particular combination of magnetic interactions reveals that the spin-wave spectra of \sro~is a combined effect of the highly anisotropic interactions and a relatively simpler minimal model may not be plausible in the current case.
+The crucial insights about coupling between the local structural features and magnetic properties of \sro~obtained in this study may be helpful for future studies belonging to this class.

 \keywords{Suggested keywords}